-This chapter introduces the creation, application, and compilation of makefiles by taking the application example project, ble_app_hrs, as an example.
-The steps below are applicable for operations on both Linux PCs and Windows PCs.
+This section introduces the creation, application, and compilation of makefiles by taking the application example project, ble\app\template, as an example.
+The steps below are applicable for operations on both Linux and Windows PCs.

-SDK Folder is the root directory of GR551x SDK.
+SDK Folder is the root directory of GR5xx SDK.